 - The antibody, in combination with VENTANA detection kits and accessories, detects antigen that survives routine formalin fixation, tissue processing and sectioning.
-Users who deviate from recommended test procedures are responsible for interpretation and validation of patient results. - A CONFIRM anti-PR (1E2) antibody negative result does not exclude the presence of PR.
+Users who deviate from recommended test procedures are responsible for interpretation and validation of patient results. - A CONFIRM anti-ER (SP1) antibody negative result does not exclude the presence of ER.
 Negative reactions in breast carcinomas may be due to loss or marked decrease of expression of antigen.
-Therefore, it is recommended that this antibody be used in a panel of antibodies including estrogen receptor. - Positive nuclear staining with the antibody clone 1E2 has been seen in tonsil tissue.22 Tonsil is not an indication for use with CONFIRM anti-PR (1E2) antibody.
-Therefore, if tonsil tissue is used as a negative tissue control, tonsil tissues should be screened to ensure a negative staining case is selected.
+Therefore, it is recommended that this antibody be used in a panel of antibodies including progesterone receptor. - 3.
 All assays might not be registered on every instrument.
 Please contact your local Roche representative for more information.